simonsisay/antd-form-generator/README.md

  ***Submitting form***

- The submitFormAsync prop takes a function that gets the user's inputs as an object.
+ The submitFormAsync prop takes a function that gets the user's inputs as an argument.

  ```
   <AlamaForm